Cameron Students posing for a picture on Campus

 5. Check your AggieAccess for status and updates.

 Our office typically begins processing the FAFSA for the upcoming year by December or January.
-Once you submit your FAFSA you should allow approximately 2 - 3 weeks for us to process your application.
+Once you submit your FAFSA, you should allow approximately 2 - 3 weeks for us to process your application.
 Once we receive and process your information, we may request additional documentation to complete or verify the information you reported on the FAFSA.
-You can view the status of your application and any documentation requested through the 'My Info' tab of AggieAccess.
+You can view the status of your application and any requested documentation in the 'My Info' tab of AggieAccess.

 6. Review your award package.